Building best practices

 FROM ubuntu:24.04

-RUN apt-get -y update && apt-get install -y python
+RUN apt-get -y update && apt-get install -y --no-install-recommends python3

 Also consider pinning base image versions.